reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

-After constructing the chemical system of interest, we can proceed to the definition of a chemical equilibrium problem to set the **initial condition** for the fluid and rock composition that is consistent with our intention of modelling reactive transport in a porous rock column composed of quartz and calcite, at 60 |degC| and 100 bar, with a 0.7 NaCl molal brine in equilibrium with the rock minerals.
+After constructing the chemical system of interest, we can proceed to the definition of a chemical equilibrium problem to set the **initial condition** for the fluid and rock composition that is consistent with our intention of modeling reactive transport in a porous rock column composed of quartz and calcite, at 60 |degC| and 100 bar, with a 0.7 NaCl molal brine in equilibrium with the rock minerals.
 To ensure equilibrium with both quartz and calcite, the equilibrium problem setup below considers a relatively large amount for these